US-Ukraine “Working Group” Initiative

 Over time (starting in 2010), the anticipated Summit evolved a new and somewhat different task: to provide a yearly “six subject report card” on Ukraine’s “progress/regress with regard to robust democratic politics, developed market economics, ever greater general security, ever greater energy security, viable social cohesion and an established (yet tolerant) national identity”; its recalibrated goal was “to take accurate measure” of the status of the US-Ukrainian relations going forward.
 The step was taken because of repeated reports that the prevailing Ukrainian political leadership headed by Viktor Yanukovych was ‘backsliding’ in several of the outlined categories (the last two categories—viable social cohesion and established national identity—were, in fact, added to monitor any indication of ‘critical internal or external erosion of UA sovereignty’).

+In 2012, a ‘Summit’ dress rehearsal was run as part of the UA Quest for Mature Nation Statehood RT Series—somewhat appropriately, given that any ‘backsliding’ would in fact impact on the quest in question.
 2013 saw the successful launch of the gathering as a ‘stand-alone’ endeavor under a new ‘brand name’: US-UA WG Yearly Summit.
-In 2014, 2015, 2016, 2017, 2018, 2019, 2020 (despite the COVID pandemic), 2021 (again, despite the COVID and 2022, CUSUR’s running of Summit II, III, IV, V, VI, VII, VIII (in ZOOM webinar format), IX (again, in ZOOM webinar format and X (back to ‘live format’) corroborated its commitment to the new series.
+In 2014, 2015, 2016, 2017, 2018, 2019, 2020 (despite the COVID pandemic), 2021 (again, despite the COVID), 2022 , 2023, 2024 and 2025 CUSUR’s running of Summits II-XIII corroborated its commitment to the new series.